 To claim the credit, you must file IRS Form 5695 as part of your tax return; you calculate the credit on the form, and then enter the result on your 1040.

 If you end up with a bigger credit than you have income tax due -- a $3,000 credit on a $2,500 tax bill, for instance -- you can't use the credit to get money back from the IRS.
-Instead, you can carry the credit over to the following tax year.
-Energy Star states that you should be able to carry the credit over as far as 2016 if need be.
+Instead, generally, you can carry the credit over to the following tax year.
+However, it is not yet clear whether you can carry unused credits to years after the solar credit expires.